kekemook/GEOparse-query-/README.md

 4-2.
 Install the R package "GEOquery" through bioconductor.

 4-3.
 Install the R pacakge "feather" using install.packages command.
-The feather format can handle a large dataset faster than csv or Rdata (rda) format to my experience.
+The feather format can handle a large dataset faster than csv or Rdata (rda) format.

 4-4.
 Run the enclosed R code after replacing the pre-selected GEO number with yours.